 SEO And Your Dealership’s New Site Launch

-Not redirecting these pages at all, or simply redirecting them to an internal page is going to cause a dip in traffic once the SERP position of that landing page disappears.
+Not redirecting these pages at all or simply redirecting them to an internal page will cause a dip in traffic once the SERP position of that landing page disappears.

-For example, the dealership could have an involved landing page that is ranking high for a specific vehicle model and bringing in a lot of high-quality traffic – outranking any SRP or VDP for that vehicle.
+For example, the dealership could have an involved landing page that ranks high for a specific vehicle model and brings in a lot of high-quality traffic – outranking any SRP or VDP for that vehicle.
 This page could be a main source of leads or it may be referring a large amount of people to the inventory for this specific vehicle, which also results in leads.

-For a landing page that is occupying a top SERP position, the solution of having it fall under a simple SRP redirect has a limited shelf life.
+For a landing page that occupies a top SERP position, the solution of having it fall under a simple SRP redirect has a limited shelf life.
 Unless the page is both re-created AND redirected, the SRP itself won’t hold that same SERP position that the model-specific landing page held.

 Having a Pre-Launch Plan for Your Dealership’s Website

 This is where a pre-launch analysis makes the difference between maintaining SEO clout and falling off the SERP radar entirely.
-The incoming provider should be using Google Analytics, or other available tools, to analyze which pages need to exist on the new site and where they should be redirected.
+The incoming provider should use Google Analytics, or other available tools, to analyze which pages need to exist on the new site and where they should be redirected.

-If the site doesn’t have Google Analytics, or the dealer doesn’t own their account, there are tools that can analyze site data nearly as effectively.
+If the site doesn’t have Google Analytics, or the dealer doesn’t own their account, some tools can analyze site data nearly as effectively.
 Then, the same steps can be followed to allow the site to have all of the pages and redirects in place before launching on the new platform.